-Digitising these processes will help to speed up completion, hand-over and sign-off, significantly reducing the man-hours spent completing paperwork.
+Digitising these processes will help to speed up completion, hand-over and sign-off, significantly reducing the hours spent completing paperwork.
 It will allow engineers to access accurate, real-time data relating to potential risks, with all data stored centrally so that it can be accessed at any time, from anywhere.

-Which rail processes need to be digitised?
+Which rail processes could be digitised?